WHAT IS A LIPID?

 O-Acyl-glycosylceramides have been detected in small amounts in some tissues, as have cerebrosides with monosaccharides such as xylose, mannose and fucose.
 (More...).

 Di-, tri- and tetraglycosylceramides (oligoglycosylceramides) are present in most animal tissues at low levels.
 The most common diglycosyl form is lactosylceramide, and it can be accompanied by related compounds containing further galactose or galactosamine residues.
 Tri- and tetraglycosylceramides with a terminal galactosamine residue are sometimes termed "globosides", while glycolipids containing fucose are known as "fucolipids".
-Lactosylceramide is the biosynthetic precursor of most of these with further monosaccharide residues being added to the end of the carbohydrate chain (up to as many as twenty).
+Lactosylceramide is the biosynthetic precursor of most of these with further monosaccharide residues being added to the end of the carbohydrate chain (up to as many as twenty in some tissues).
 They are an important element of the immune response system.
 For example some glycolipids are involved in the antigenicity of blood group determinants, while others bind to specific toxins or bacteria.
 As the complex glycosyl moiety is considered to be of primary importance in this respect, it has received most attention from investigators.
-However, certain of these lipids have been found on occasion to have distinctive long-chain base and fatty acid compositions, which enhance their biological activity.
+However, certain of these lipids have been found to have distinctive long-chain base and fatty acid compositions, which enhance their biological activity.
 Some glycolipids accumulate in persons suffering from rare disease syndromes, characterized by deficiencies in specific enzyme systems related to glycolipid metabolism.

 Sulfate esters of galactosylceramide and lactosylceramide (sulfoglycosphingolipids - often referred to as "sulfatides" or "lipid sulfates"), with the sulfate group linked to position 3 of the galactosyl moiety, are major components of brain lipids and they are found in trace amounts in other tissues.
 (More...).